Atrial Flutter

 How is atrial flutter diagnosed?

-To diagnose atrial flutter, your doctor will want to record your heart rhythm.
+To diagnose atrial flutter, your healthcare provider will want to record your heart rhythm.
 This may include:

-• Electrocardiography (ECG).
-This measures the electrical activity in your heart through tiny patches placed on your chest.
+- Electrocardiography (ECG).
+This measures the electrical activity in your heart through tiny patches placed on your chest and limbs.
 The patches are connected to a machine that records the heart rate and rhythm.

-• Holter monitoring.
-This is a portable ECG that you can wear to record your heart rhythm for 24 hours.
+- Holter monitoring.
+This is a portable ECG that you can wear to record your heart rhythm for 24 hours, or longer.
 Some models can be worn for several weeks.

 It can be hard to capture atrial flutter if it happens on and off or only lasts a few minutes.
 The longer the recording time of heart rhythm, the higher the chance atrial flutter can be recorded.